kyleslie2/juniper-renos/src/pages/about/index.md

 ### Step 3: Estimate

 Based on your renovation plans we will create an estimate for your project that includes our expected timeline for the work to be completed.
-We aspire to be as transparent as possible with you in the quoting process so you can understand exactly where your money is going and prioritize accordingly.
+We aspire to be as transparent as possible with you in the quoting process so you can understand exactly where your money is going and can prioritize accordingly.

 ### Step 4: Project Proposal & Decision

-We will present you with our project proposal, design plans & budget and will give you time to ask questions, make changes and make your decision about working with us.
+We will present you with our project proposal, design plans & budget and will give you time to ask questions, make changes and make your final decision about working with us.

 ### Step 5: Sign Contract & Provide Deposit